Delivery partner support hub: promotion

 Mark Nesbitt, Manchester Community Bike Kitchen

-A basic guide to word of mouth promotion
+A beginner's guide to word of mouth promotion

 Read this two-page guide for more advice about who to reach out to, how to contact other groups, and general top tips about how to make the most of word of mouth.